BhallaLab/moose-core/Docs/user/py/moose_classes.rst

    .. py:attribute:: requestField

-      Pd (*source message field*)      Sends out a request to a generic double field.
+      PSt6vectorIdSaIdEE (*source message field*)      Sends out a request to a generic double field.
 Issued from the process call.Works for any number of targets.

    .. py:attribute:: inputOffset